mozilla-lockwise/lockwise-ios/docs/install.md

-1. Install Xcode version 10.2
+1. Install Xcode version 10.2.1.
+You need this exact version, other versions of xcode won't work.

 2. Install the latest [Xcode developer tools](https://developer.apple.com/xcode/downloads/) from Apple